jbarbourmoore/GlobalSchedulingApplication/README.md

 7. Set default target schema to 'globalschedulingapplication'.
 8. Make sure 'Dump structure and Data' is selected in the dropdown.
 9. Click 'Start Import.'

+### Environment Variables
+The application is setup to pull the database credentials from the system's environment variables.
+* The key for the database username is "GSA_DB_User"
+* The key for the database password is "GSA_DB_Password"

 ### Running the Application